Fandasman/SEG-major-project/README.md

 - Mugur-Cristian Iacob
 - Lubna Taraki
 - Xiaojun Liang
-- Kamil Duszak

 ## Project structure
 The project is called `system`.
-It currently consists of a single app `clubs`.
+It consists of a single app `clubs` and a `system` folder containing framework specific files.

 ## Deployed version of the application
 The deployed version of the application can be found at [URL](URL).

+The application will be deployed by April 15th 2022, as per the specified deadline.

 ## Installation instructions

+IN ORDER TO MAKE THE RECOMMENDER SYSTEM FUNCTION PROPERLY, MAKE SURE model.pk IS IN THE MAIN DIRECTORY OF THE PROJECT

 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project:

 ```